Personal Injury Attorneys Who Find the Path Forward

 You can afford a personal injury attorney who will even the odds

 The last thing you need when you’ve been injured is another bill.
 That’s why we work on a contingency fee basis.
 This arrangement means you don’t pay us anything out of pocket; we invest our own time and advance the costs needed to move your case forward.
 If we win, our fee is a percentage of the money we recover for you; if we don’t win, you don’t owe us anything.
-We have the experience and resources to stand up to the insurance companies, and you can get a level playing field regardless of your ability to pay.
+You need a personal injury lawyer with the experience and resources to stand up to the insurance companies, and you can get a level playing field regardless of your ability to pay.

 When you’re injured, the most important step you can take – besides getting prompt medical attention – is to talk to an attorney right away, before you talk to the insurance company.
 The sooner we get involved, the more effectively we can protect your rights.
 We also need to start our investigation before evidence disappears and witnesses forget what they saw, and we may need to take legal action (such as filing a lawsuit) before important legal deadlines expire.